kaionabuco/shoui520.github.io/docs/routine.md

 A: Yes!
 Pause the video when you need to look up!

-**Q: What is the point of the subtitles in a list?**
+**Q: What is the point of putting subtitles in a list?**

 A: You do it so you can do "raw reading practice".

-When the anime playing, you are doing half-reading half-listening.

-When you remove the audio part and just read the subtitles in a list, you are doing the equivalent of real reading!
+While the anime plays, you are doing half-reading, half-listening.
+When you remove the audio track and just read the subtitles in plain text, you are doing the equivalent of real reading!

-**Q: Does the dice decide how many words I look up while watching the anime or while reading the subtitles in a list?**
+**Q: Does the die decide how many words I look up while watching the anime or while reading the subtitles in a list?**

-A: [Roll another 20 sided dice](https://www.google.com/search?q=roll+a+20+sided+dice) for when you read the anime.
+A: [Roll another 20 sided die](https://www.google.com/search?q=roll+a+20+sided+dice) for when you read the anime.

 **Q: How many episodes should I read?**

-Focus on reading a single anime episode until you've looked up the amount of dice decided words.
+A: Focus on reading a single anime episode until you've looked up the amount of dice decided words.

-**Q: Is it possible to understand everything by spending 30 minutes spamming Yomichan on a sentence?**
+**Q: Is it possible to understand everything by spending 30 minutes spamming Yomitan on a sentence?**

-A: Short answer: No. Comprehension is a gradual process.
+Short A: It isn't.
+Comprehension is a gradual process.

-Long answer:
+Long A:

 There are many things you will not understand just by using a dictionary.